MinnPost/arcads-dfp-acm-provider/readme.txt

 The plugin's settings URL is `https://<your site>/wp-admin/options-general.php?page=arcads-dfp-acm-provider`.
 Ad codes appear in the Ad Code Manager's interface at `https://<your site>/wp-admin/tools.php?page=ad-code-manager`.

 == Changelog ==

+* 0.0.10 (2022-05-04)
+    * Fix issues that occur in PHP 8.0.
+    * Improve WordPress Code Standards formatting.
+    * Upgrade the ArcAds library to 6.2.0.

 * 0.0.9 (2021-07-29)
     * Upgrade the ArcAds library to 4.0.1.